theQRL/hyperion/docs/assembly.rst

     ``assembly { signextend(<num_bytes_of_x_minus_one>, x) }``

-Since Solidity 0.6.0, the name of a inline assembly variable may not shadow any declaration visible in the scope of the inline assembly block (including variable, contract and function declarations).
+Since Hyperion 0.6.0, the name of a inline assembly variable may not shadow any declaration visible in the scope of the inline assembly block (including variable, contract and function declarations).

-Since Solidity 0.7.0, variables and functions declared inside the inline assembly block may not contain ``.``, but using ``.`` is valid to access Solidity variables from outside the inline assembly block.
+Since Hyperion 0.7.0, variables and functions declared inside the inline assembly block may not contain ``.``, but using ``.`` is valid to access Hyperion variables from outside the inline assembly block.

 Things to Avoid
 ---------------